o-qcblog/o-qcblog.github.io/_posts/2024-06-12-Randomized-Query-Algorithms.md

   </video>
 </div>

-Here in this example we are considering probability distribution over two deterministic trees $T_1$ and $T_2$ and the algorithm runs on input $x = 10 $
+Here, in this example, we are considering probability distribution over two deterministic trees $T_1$ and $T_2$ and the algorithm runs on input $x = 10 $

 <div class="hint-box info">
   <div class="hint-box-header">